 If a deceased spouse still has some or all of their lifetime exemption, why file a tax return?

-When the value of an individual’s estate falls below $11.18 million, the estate does not have to pay federal estate tax.
+When the value of an individual’s estate falls below $12.92 million, the estate does not have to pay federal estate tax.
 So, the estate’s personal representative is not required to file a federal estate tax return.
 However, failing to file that return may adversely affect the surviving spouse’s estate.

 To take advantage of portability, the deceased spouse’s unused exemption amount needs to be transferred to the surviving spouse.
 This is done through the filing of IRS Form 706, the United States Estate (and Generation-Skipping Transfer) Tax Return.

-Call us at 772-324-9050 to set up an appointment or use our Contact Form.
+Call us at 772-266-5108 to set up an appointment or use our Contact Form.
 With our office located in Palm City, we also assist clients in surrounding communities like Stuart, Hobe Sound, Jupiter, and Port St. Lucie.